Colutea: Species

+Distribution and habitat

+The genus is native to southern Europe, north Africa and southwest Asia.

+Ecology

+Colutea species are used as food plants by the larvae of some Lepidoptera species including Coleophora colutella.

-Cultivation and uses
+Cultivation

 Colutea arborescens, is in general cultivation in the UK.
-It was imported early, before 1568, probably for medicinal purposes, but now is grown mostly for its attractive seed pods., used in dried arrangements.
+It was imported early, before 1568, probably for medicinal purposes, but now is grown mostly for its attractive seed pods, used in dried arrangements.
 Though in Virginia Thomas Jefferson had it and it appears in Lady Jean Skipwith's lists of plants, in US gardens, it is little more than a marginal curiosity.

 Colutea arborescens will grow in poor sandy soils in preference to heavy or loamy soils.
 It has become naturalised in the UK, where it established itself in the sharp drainage of railway embankments.
 It is easy to propagate from seed.
 It is generally pest resistant, though garden snails will climb up the plant in wet weather to eat the leaves.
 The hybrid Colutea × media (C. arborescens × C. orientalis) is also cultivated for its coppery flowers.

+Uses

-Colutea species are used as food plants by the larvae of some Lepidoptera species including Coleophora colutella.
-The Bedouins of the Sinai and Negev would, in times of scarcity, eat the seeds of Colutea istria.
+The Bedouins of the Sinai and Negev would, in times of scarcity, eat the seeds of C. istria.